 It is your body's nature to move toward healing and wellness when it has what it needs.
 Nurture mind-body wellness with a healthy lifestyle.
 Nurture your mind by getting rid of emotional garbage and filling it with life affirming thoughts.
 Use your mind to create a healing environment for your cells.
 Your mind can heal you or it can make you feel or become ill according to your belief.

-When it comes down to it, it is not a matter of nature versus nurture but nature and nurture.
+When it comes down to it, it is not a matter of nature versus nurture but a partnership of the two.
 Together they make a powerful combination that affects your well-being for better or worse.
 You have the power to make them work on your behalf.
 Do what it takes to encourages health promoting genes to turn on and undesirable gene responses to turn off.

 Believing that genes are what you are stuck with from birth and cannot be changed is a false mindset belief that can harm your health and cause you to make decisions about your health that are not in your best interest. health harming mindset belief.
 To learn about this and four other misconceptions and how to shift them, get your free ebook and more as free "Thank you!" gifts when you join Val's email community.